First Financial Bancorp (FFBC)

 AI Analysis | Feedback

-Archie M. Brown, Jr. President & Chief Executive Officer
+Archie Brown, President and Chief Executive Officer

-James M. Anderson Chief Financial Officer / Chief Operating Officer
+Jamie Anderson, Chief Financial Officer / Chief Operating Officer

-Richard S. Dennen is the Chief Corporate Banking Officer for First Financial Bank, overseeing the bank's Specialty Banking lines of business, which include Corporate Banking and ESOP.
+Richard Dennen holds the title of Executive Vice President and Chief Corporate Banking Officer for First Financial Bank.
+In this capacity, he is responsible for overseeing the bank's Specialty Banking lines of business, which encompass Corporate Banking, ESOP (Employee Stock Ownership Plan) financing, Commercial Finance, and Restaurant Finance.

 AI Analysis | Feedback